 - Aluminum foil: I have only ever tried good old Reynolds brand, and it works for me and many others.
 There are totally possibilities for aluminum foil to be corny, so try cautiously.

 For the most part I try to use herbs that are fresh from specific vendors at the farmers market or my own garden.
 I dry and store them for the winter.
-I plan to trial some more pre-packaged spices soon but it hasn’t been a priority as I have a very short safe list otherwise.
+I can’t reliably tolerate dried spices from any particular vendor so far.

 - Himalayan pink salt, bought in large blocks intended for salt-plate cooking.
 I rinse them under water for 3-5 minutes then let them dry, then use a very HUGE mortar and pestle intended for making guacamole to whack off chunks and break them up into grinder-sized pieces.
 I have eventually reacted to every pre-ground salt, so this is how I have to do it.